The Constance van Eeden Fund

 About Dr. van Eeden

 Dr. van Eeden has made and continues to make important contributions in a wide range of areas, including estimation in restricted parameter spaces, decision theory, nonparametrics, and selection procedures.
-She is a Fellow in the Institute of Mathematical Statistics and the Amercian Statistical Association, and an elected member of the International Statistical Institute.
-She contributed to the development of statistics in the Department of Mathematics and Statistics at the University of Montreal.
-That department has honoured her by establishing the Prix Constance van Eeden, given annually to the best graduating BSc student in statistics or actuarial science.
+She is a Fellow in the Institute of Mathematical Statistics and the American Statistical Association, and an elected member of the International Statistical Institute.
+She contributed to the development of Statistics in the Department of Mathematics and Statistics at the University of Montreal.
+That department has honoured her by establishing the Prix Constance van Eeden, given annually to the best graduating BSc student in Statistics or Actuarial Science.
 Dr. van Eeden has supervised more than a dozen PhD students and eighteen MSc students.
 The UBC Statistics Department is fortunate to have Dr. van Eeden spend each fall in the Department.
 And the Department is honoured that Dr. van Eeden has entrusted it with administration of the Fund.